 We launched our blog to provide regular, and useful insights from our network of wealth managers and beyond.
 Our aim is to empower people to take ownership of their financial wellbeing.
-We strive to enable our readers to better understand their own personal financial situation by providing thought provoking and engaging content that helps to bridge the knowledge gap.
+We strive to enable our readers to better understand their own personal financial situation by providing thought-provoking and engaging content that helps to bridge the knowledge gap.

 The number of female investors is growing, there is no denying it.
 However, despite this positive trend the world of investing remains largely dominated by men.
 And yet investing could help women build up a decent nest egg for the future and turn their long-term goals into reality.
-Wealthify explore in more detail what is stopping women from dipping their toe in the investment world?
+Wealthify explores in more detail what is stopping women from dipping their toe in the investment world?
 Read here

-Research by the Yes She Can project – a cross-industry initiative which aims to engage women to increase their understanding of and participation in financial matters – last year revealed that three-quarters of women don’t actually see themselves as investors, even when they have a workplace or personal pension.
+Research by the Yes She Can project – a cross-industry initiative that aims to engage women to increase their understanding of and participation in financial matters – last year revealed that three-quarters of women don’t actually see themselves as investors, even when they have a workplace or personal pension.

 If women want to harness the full power of their pensions, they have to start thinking of themselves as investors.
-So, why don’t they view themselves as investors – and why isn’t investing on their radar?
-What’s stopping women who, are often organised, efficient and used to taking controlled risks in their daily lives, from paying adequate attention to their long-term financial goals?
+So, why don’t they view themselves as investors – and why isn’t investing in their radar?
+What’s stopping women who, are often organised, efficient, and used to taking controlled risks in their daily lives, from paying adequate attention to their long-term financial goals?
 St James’s Place, in conjunction with Yes She Can, discuss what an investor looks like?
 Read here

 The situation is challenging, but it’s not hopeless.
 FTAdviser stress the need for women to take control over their financial futures, and have conversations now if they are to avoid a financially insecure retirement.